kinsingo/AI_BMT_GUI_Submitter_Windows/ReadMe.md

    // The Initialize function is guaranteed to be called before convertToData and runInference are executed.
    // The submitter can load the model using the provided modelPath virtual void Initialize(string modelPath) = 0;

    // Performs preprocessing before AI inference to convert data into the format required by the AI Processing Unit.
-   // This method prepares model input data and is excluded from latency/throughput performance measurements.
+   // This method prepares model input data and is excluded from latency and throughput performance measurements.
    // The converted data is loaded into RAM prior to invoking the runInference(..) method. virtual VariantType convertToPreprocessedDataForInference(const string& imagePath) = 0;

-   // Returns the final BMTResult value of the batch required for performance evaluation in the App. virtual vector<BMTResult> runInference(const vector<VariantType>& data) = 0;
+   // Returns the final BMTResult value of the query required for performance evaluation in the App. virtual vector<BMTResult> runInference(const vector<VariantType>& data) = 0;
 };

-#endif // SNU_BMT_INTERFACE_H
+#endif // AI_BMT_INTERFACE_H
 ```

 ## Step3) Build and Start BMT